 - Last shape: Every shoe is built around a mold, called a ‘last’, which ultimately dictates the shape and size of a shoe.
 If you are new to climbing, you are going to want to try as many different shoes as possible and discover which last shape guarantees the best fit for your foot shape.

-– Materials: The material your shoes upper is made from will impact the size of shoe you buy.
-Leather shoes will stretch significantly more than synthetic shoes, often up to entire size.
+- Materials: The material your shoe’s upper is made from will impact the size of the shoe you buy.
+Leather shoes will stretch significantly more than synthetic shoes, often up to an entire size.
 Climbing shoes, with synthetic uppers are unlikely to stretch much, if at all.

 Now you know the key factors you should be thinking about when choosing climbing shoes, it’s time to start searching.
 Here are a few top tips that will help you on your hunt.

 1) Make sure you are putting the shoe on correctly – Okay, I know that sounds a little bit silly, but putting on a climbing shoe isn’t exactly like slipping your feet into a pair of sneakers.
-Here’s a 2 minute video showing you what you need yo know.
+Here’s a 2-minute video showing you what you need to know.

 3) Try them in the evening – Our feet swell throughout the day, sometimes up to a whole size.
 Ensure to try your climbing shoes on later in the day to ensure you get a climbing shoe that’s going to offer you the best fit.

 4) No shoe can do it all – Sure, there are plenty of good all round climbing shoes out there, but despite what manufacturers might tell you, there isn’t one shoe that will be able to perform perfectly at every style of climbing, it’s simply not possible.
 How can a shoe be stiff enough to edge on a dime and also be soft enough to smear perfectly up a steep volume?
 Make sure to think about what and where you will be climbing most and look for a shoe that is best suited for this terrain.